SijmenHuizenga/Movie-Notifier/docs/System Specifications.md

 This document describes the idea, the functionalities and business rules that are part of Movie Notifier.
 Use this document to understand the system and get a better idea of the usage of the REST Api.
 Exact api call specifications are described in the `swagger.yaml` file.

 ## Abstract
-Thea idea behind movie notifier is that cinema enthousiasts (users) can be notified when their favorite movie is available in their local cinema to get the best spots on premiere evening.
+Thea idea behind movie notifier is that cinema enthusiasts (users) can be notified when their favorite movie is available in their local cinema to get the best spots on premiere evening.

 After a user registers they can configure in what way they want to be notified when a new movie showing is available.
 Current options are the notification types Facebook Messenger and Email.

 Next, a user can set up a watcher.
 A watcher will keep it's eye on new showings for a specific movie.
 When a new showing is available the user will immediately be notified of the new showing through the notification type's they have configured earlyer.

 Since users are mostly after specific showings the user can configure filters.
-These filters make sure the user gets only usefull notifications about showings they actually want to go and see.
+These filters make sure the user gets only useful notifications about showings they actually want to go and see.

 ## Domains
-The whole system can be devided in two primary domains: users and notifications
+The whole system can be divided in two primary domains: users and notifications

 ### User
-A user represents a cinema enthousiast that uses the system.
+A user represents a cinema enthusiast that uses the system.
 A user looks like this:
 ```json
 {
     "id": "5995f25708813b0001f99393",